andersmurphy/andersmurphy-blog/resources/posts/2022-05-02-clojure-extend-honeysql-to-support-postgres-alter-column-and-add-constraint.md

   Position: 20
 ```

-If you try to use `:alter-column` (the postgresql syntax for `:modify-column`) you will get a honeysql syntax error:
+If you try to use `:alter-column` (the postgresql syntax for `:modify-column`), you will get a honeysql syntax error:

 ```clojure
 (require '[honey.sql :as hsql])